chadali/SiteStream/readme.md

 ## Description

-The end goal is to mimic the open source, Windows software OBS Studio which allows users to stream content to websites using a custom made linux, server based solution.
-This solution will allow for an extremely scalable and automable solution with web-based customization controls.
+The end goal is to remake features of the open source GUI program OBS Studio.
+OBS allows for users to stream their desktops, video recorders, audio, etc. with huge amounts of customization.
+A growing feature of OBS is streaming HTML content from other websites (live subscriber count numbers for youtube channel).
+My goal is to make a linux based, serverside solution where users can achieve the same end-goal through a website based solution and pain-free hosting.
+Such a solution would be extremely scalable and automable, with good stream stability/reliability.

 My current design is to use Python + Flask to generate a Motion JPEG livestream using image snapshots.
 Ffmpeg can then be used to redirect that localhost livestream to Youtube or any other platform.